 - it’s permissions of psychiatric treatment without informed consent;

 - it’s denial of legal capacity to persons with mental disabilities without equal and effective protection of the law; and

 - the creation of a two-tier healthcare system depriving persons with mental disabilities with access to mental healthcare services at primary healthcare level and failing to provide adequate and appropriate healthcare and rehabilitation.

-The Petitioners are represented by Ms Chipo Nkhata and Ms Felicity Kalunga of Mushota and Associates.
+The Petitioners were represented by Ms Chipo Nkhata and Ms Felicity Kalunga of Mushota and Associates.

-Disability Rights Watch has been admitted as amicus curiae (friend of the court).
-Disability Rights Watch is represented by Mr Katindo Mwale and Mr Brian Mwanza of the Legal Resources Foundation.
+Disability Rights Watch was admitted as amicus curiae (friend of the court).
+Disability Rights Watch was represented by Mr Katindo Mwale and Mr Brian Mwanza of the Legal Resources Foundation.